aai210/Help-Guideline-Oculus-Quest-2/README.md

 1. If Facebook is not available in your country, then you will need a VPN.
 You need to distribute Internet within same network for VR glasses and applications on your smartphone.
 The easiest way to do this is with Wi-Fi on a laptop.
 If you get already into an endless boot process then you can reset settings helmet by holding button down **"power"** and **"volume buttons"**.
 Then select **"Factory Reset"** from menu.

 2. For example lets take [VPN Psiphon](https://psiphon.ca).
 You need to install Windows version and enable **L2TP/IPSec** in transport mode settings.
+This is necessary in order to be able to use VPN for distribution within your network.
+Next you have to enable mobile hotspot in windows.
+You can find out how to do it in the official instructions ["Use your Windows PC as a mobile hotspot"](https://support.microsoft.com/en-us/windows/use-your-windows-pc-as-a-mobile-hotspot-c89b0fad-72d5-41e8-f7ea-406ad9036b85) If you encounter a problem using standard tools windows see step 3.

+3.

 # Useful Links